bliz937/piDoop/0 - Requirements/README.md

 * 100mb networking switch
 * Computer with SD card reader
 * Ubuntu OS (VM, installed or live disc)
+* Local DNS server (ADSL routers have a DNS server built in) - not a must
+* DHCP server (Same as with DNS) - not a must
+* Windows machine

 # Optional requirements